vik-s/quartz/content/projects/newsletter/long form/Measuring Angles with FMCW Radar.md

 ## MIMO Antennas for Radar

-From our last equation, doubling the number of antennas doubles the minimum angle resolution.
-But simply doubling the number of receive antennas takes up a lot of space.
-There is much cleverer solution.
+From the last section, doubling the number of antennas cuts the minimum angle resolution in half.
+But simply doubling the number of receive antennas is wasteful.
+Every antenna channel needs amplifiers, mixers, filters and ADCs to handle the range-doppler generation.
+There is a much cleverer solution.

+*put picture of 8 rx antennas, vs 2 tx and 4 rx antennas*

+The figure above shows the relative phase shift at each antenna element of an eight element receiver array, with one transmitting antenna, from which an angle FFT can be calculated to estimate the angle of arrival.
+Instead, the same phase shifts are achieved by just adding a transmitting antenna and using only four receiving antennas.

+For four receive antennas, the key trick is to space the transmit antennas out by a distance 4p, where p (=λc/2) is the distance between the receive antennas.
+As a result, the signal from the second transmit antenna travels an extra distance of 4dsin(𝚹).
+Due to this cleverly designed delay, the signals from the second transmit antenna only arrives after reflections from the transmitted signal by the first antenna have reached all receive antennas.
+This way, the same phase shifts are obtained as in the eight receive antenna case.